-For questions about program entrance requirements, contact the mathematics graduate program director.
+For questions about program entrance requirements, please contact Anthony Tongen, the mathematics graduate program director.

-The Master of Education in mathematics prepares high school teachers for positions of instructional leadership as master teachers of mathematics.
+The Master of Education (M. Ed.) in mathematics prepares high school teachers for positions of instructional leadership as master teachers of mathematics.
 The program extends the professional competence of high school mathematics teachers through an in-depth study of mathematics and mathematics teaching and learning.
-Program participants will demonstrate their knowledge through individual and collaborative projects and presentations, field-based curriculum implementation and evaluation, and the use of reflective classroom inquiry.
+Program participants will demonstrate their knowledge through an innovative, completely online curriculum.

-The program, which is a collaborative effort of the College of Education and the Department of Mathematics and Statistics, is designed to provide opportunities for mathematics teachers to deepen their understanding of mathematics by learning advanced mathematical topics in relation to the mathematics they actually teach.
-The program will also help prepare teachers to teach advanced secondary mathematics courses, such as Advanced Placement Calculus or Statistics.
-The proposed mathematics education courses will provide opportunities for teachers to learn math-specific technologies for learning, how to implement appropriate mathematics curriculum and how to continue to develop as professional educator.
-In addition, the program is designed to develop teachers' understanding of and ability to apply education research within their own practice.

-As a culminating project, teachers will conduct research in their own classrooms, where they analyze how aspects of their own practice impacted their own as well as their students' learning.
-The program content is consistent with the recommendations of the Mathematical Education of Teachers' report of the Conference Board of the Mathematical Sciences.
+The M. Ed. in mathematics is a collaborative effort of the College of Education and the Department of Mathematics and Statistics that is designed to provide opportunities for mathematics teachers to deepen their understanding of mathematics by learning advanced mathematical topics in relation to the mathematics they actually teach.
+The program will also help prepare teachers to teach advanced secondary mathematics courses, such as Advanced Placement calculus or statistics.
+The education courses will provide opportunities for teachers to better understand technologies for learning and how to continue to develop as a professional educator.
+The M. Ed. is designed to develop teachers' understanding of and ability to apply education research within their own practice.
+The M. Ed. content is consistent with the recommendations of the Mathematical Education of Teachers' report of the Conference Board of the Mathematical Sciences.